RoseCityRobotics/common_platform/docs/source/camera/camera_operations.md

 ### Computer Vision
 In order to collect images to annotate in Label Studio, use our custom data_recorder node.
 This is the first step in fine tuning an existing neural network.
 Check the [Data Annotation](../data_annotation/label_studio.md) document for information on labeling.

 ## Recording Image Files
 Open a new terminal window 📟.
-Launch the image recorder program with:

 If you have never recorded images before, you will need to first build the data-recorder package.
 After running this once you should not need to do it again in the future.

 ```bash
 cd ~/repos/common_platform/common_platform_ws/
 colcon build --packages-select data_recorder